greg-raven/grus/_posts/2014-06-20-obamas-accomplishments.md

 - First President to order a secret amnesty program that stopped the deportation of illegal immigrants across the U.S., including those with criminal convictions.
 - First President to demand a company hand-over $20 billion to one of his political appointees.
 - First President to tell a CEO of a major corporation (Chrysler) to resign.
-- First President to terminate America’s ability to put a man in space.
+- First President to terminate America's ability to put a man in space.
 - First President to cancel the National Day of Prayer and to say that America is no longer a Christian nation.
 - First President to have a law signed by an auto-pen without being present.
 - First President to arbitrarily declare an existing law unconstitutional and refuse to enforce it.